-Make sure your application clearly answers all these questions regarding your medical history.
-Life insurance underwriters get worried when they see an application that is missing information, especially when the person applying is a former cancer patient.
+Make sure your application clearly answers everything regarding your medical history.
+The underwriters tend to get worried when they see an application that skips mentioning certain information, especially when the person applying is a former cancer patient.
 By submitting a complete application, you give yourself the best chance at getting a fair rating and avoiding a rejection.

 Life Insurance Quotes for Cancer Patients

-When you apply for life insurance after cancer, the type of cancer you had is incredibly important.
-Serious cancers like leukemia could be uninsurable whereas mild forms like non-melanoma skin cancer might not affect your rating at all.
+Are you applying for life insurance after cancer, the type of cancer you had is incredibly important.
+Serious cancers like leukemia could be uninsurable whereas mild forms like non-melanoma skin cancer could have no impact on your classification.

 To get the best possible rating, it helps to wait at least five years since your last cancer treatment before applying.
 Insurance companies want to see this long break to make sure new problems don’t come up.
 From there, your quote depends on a variety of factors.
-While each insurance company, such as Banner Life or MetLife, has different underwriting rules for, here are some general guidelines to give you an estimate of what rating you can expect.
+While each insurance company, such as Banner Life or MetLife, have outlines for, we can estimate (to a degree) on what you can expect.

-- Preferred Plus: Possible in very rare cases for applicants that only had non-melanoma skin cancer.
+- Preferred Plus: Possible but unlikely for applicants that only had non-melanoma skin cancer.
 Cancer treatment must have ended at least 5 years ago and applicant must be in perfect health otherwise.

 - Preferred: Also possible for applicants that only had non-melanoma skin cancer.
 Cancer treatment must have ended at least 5 years ago and applicant must be in very good health.
 Standards are a bit easier than Preferred Plus.

-- Standard: Best possible rating for cancer patients that had breast, thyroid, testicular, and prostate cancer.
+- Standard: Ideal situation for cancer patients that had breast, thyroid, testicular, and prostate cancer.
 Applicants need to be cancer-free for at least 5 years.
-Applicants should also be in good health otherwise.
+Applicants should also have good health.

-- Table Rating (substandard): Most likely rating for most cancer patients, except applicants with non-melanoma skin cancer.
+- Table Rating (substandard): Most cancer patients fit in here, except applicants with non-melanoma skin cancer.
 Table rating will depend on the applicant’s health at the time of application, the severity of the illness, and the applicant’s family history of cancer.